Winipedia/pyrig/docs/tests/fixtures.md

     assert TestConfig.get_path().exists()
 ```

 **Purpose**: Isolate config file tests from actual project files.
-Prevents file generation in your project if you define cutsom subclasses of Config Files
+Prevents file generation in your project if you define custom subclasses of ConfigFile.

 #### `builder_factory`